Skip to main content

 1. App settings:

-3. When complete, review your video in the lower right corner of the App or go the file location located in this folder C:\Users\username\Pictures\Camera Roll.
-Sample naming convention:
+3. When complete, review your video in the lower right corner of the app or go the file location located in this folder C:\Users\username\Pictures\Camera Roll.

 EVENTNAME_SpeakerName_MMDD.filetype